docuracy/Historical_Sea_Routing/README.md

 - **Current direction and speed**: Current data (the phase closest to the edge direction is used).
 - **Vessel parameters**: Sourced from `premodern-sailing.js`, including draught, beam, and sail characteristics, and dynamically adjusted depending on the loaded weight.
-- **Bathymetry constraints**: Nodes or edges in shallow waters incur heavy penalties if the depth falls below vessel draught tolerance.
+- **Bathymetry constraints**: Nodes in shallow waters incur heavy penalties if the depth falls below vessel draught tolerance.

 A custom weight function uses these inputs to simulate the effective time taken by a given sailing vessel across an edge